 Lynne Plambeck, a longtime member of the Newhall County Water District Board of Directors has alleged that the board violated California’s open meeting laws (the Ralph M. Brown Act) by voting in closed session to pursue a merger with the Castaic Lake Water Agency, which it is suing over its purchase of the Valencia Water Company.
 She points out that the matter was never agendized and results of the secret vote were never reported in open session.
-The Signal has more buy modafinil duck, and we’ve got a copy of her full complaint to the LA County District Attorney buy modafinil duckdose (PDF link, full text is below)
+The Signal has more buy modafinil duckdose, and we’ve got a copy of her full complaint to the LA County District Attorney buy modafinil dubai (PDF link, full text is below)

 Other members of the board claim that the discussion and the vote was covered under exceptions that allow closed session discussions over pending litigation.
 I’ll have to do some more research, (and who knows, this case might wind up setting its own precedent) but the Attorney General has regularly warned that the exception “is not to be used as a subterfuge to reach nonlitigation oriented policy decisions.”

 My immediate thought upon hearing the news of the planned merger was that it sounded like a major policy decision (the NCWD is effectively seeking to end itself) and the litigation exception seemed like a stretch, unrelated to the case itself.
 But we’ll be keeping an open mind and watching this closely.

 23780 Pine St.